sid-am-ahd935/GuestBook/Learning.md

 ## Using Enviroment Variables in CMD of Dockerfile
 - Docker does not involve any shell while executing the commands declared in CMD, for including the shell, use exec and remove the array

+## To use a variable in Dockerfile, use ARG
+- many uses, checkout out docs